In this guide

 English-speaking GPs are available across the city.
 The ASML Health Centre on campus handles basic GP care for ASML employees.
 For non-ASML arrivals, several practices in the Centrum and Strijp-S areas have English-speaking capacity.
 Registration waiting lists are typically 2–4 weeks.

 Health insurance is mandatory from day one of residence.
-Premiums start around €130/month with a €385 eigen risico.
+Premiums start around €140/month with a €385 eigen risico.
 Use the Health Insurance Wizard to compare policies.
+Compare Dutch and international expat insurance options with the Insurance Comparison.

 Transport